 The trick is to be as precise and detailed with your prompts as possible.
 This is trial-and-error tech, literally designed to learn, grow and improve the more it’s used.
 You’ve gotta hand it to it: it’s pretty impressive.
 And even if – even. if. – it really does end up putting us out of a job, it can generate a list of alternative careers in no time.
 I bagsy dog-walker.

 Is AI the greatest concern in marketing right now?
 Something else keeping you awake at night?
-Tell us what’s the matter in our survey and earn a nifty £10 to spend at M&S*.
+We asked marketers across the country, 'What's the matter?'
+Here's what they had to say.